jacobduijzer/DistributedPizzaHut/README.md

 This Distributed Pizza Hut is my attempt to practice with some distributed principles.
 A frontend where one can order pizza's, some queuing and processing of orders and deliveries.
 I might add some chaos too.

+## Try it out

+1. Start RabbitMQ and ZipKin: `docker-compose -f docker-compose.tools.yml up`.
+2. Start the three dotnet projects: `PaymentMicroservice`, `OrderMicroservice` and `FrontendApplication`.
+3. When everything is running, press enter in the console of the Frontend application.
+4. Whatch what happens :)

 ## Context Diagram

 ```mermaid